Plumbing codes have a lot in common with traffic laws:

 Faucets and similar plumbing fixtures must conform to standards set by the American Society of Mechanical Engineers, and as long as you purchase one that displays compliance on the box (which is virtually all of them), you'll be code-compliant.

-One more thing to check with your local authorities or with a plumber is whether any water conservation rules apply in your area.
-If so, the faucet might need to have an approved flow restrictor, which usually takes the form of an aerator with small apertures.
+- If water conservation rules apply in your area, the faucet might need to have an approved flow restrictor, which usually takes the form of an aerator with small apertures.
 It's common for these types of aerators to clog with scale, so be prepared to clean it periodically by immersing it in vinegar.